Periodontal Disease & Gum Disease

 A periodontal pocket reading is the measuring of the depth of a pocket that your gums form around your teeth.
 If your gums are healthy, they should fit snugly around each tooth.
 Plaque and tartar accumulation, as well as advanced gum disease, can cause inflammation and deepen the periodontal pocket around your teeth.
 Think of it as a loose sock that does not fit as snug to your foot as it previously had.

 The pocket deepening allows for more bacteria to seep in creating, even more, problems that could eventually lead to tooth loss.
 To measure the severity of gum disease dental professionals perform “pocket readings.”
 The reading consists of placing a thin rod in between your gums and teeth and measuring the depth.
 On the rod are lines indicating the length of measurement in millimeters.
 If the pocket depth is determined to be worrisome, the damage can be repaired by additional brushing, flossing, and dental deep cleaning.
 All the plaque and tartar must be removed to provide time for the gums to heal and fasten tightly to the teeth.
-Here is more information on periodontal pockets.

 Frequently periodontal cleanings may not be enough to correct moderate to severe cases of gum disease.
 If the damage is significant, surgery may be required to heal, correct, or replace the gums and other surrounding tissue and bone.
 Pocket reduction surgery, crown lengthening, gum shaping, and grafts are types of therapeutic and cosmetic gum procedures.

 Flap surgery is a type of pocket reduction surgery that is designed to reach deep trouble areas and allows them to be cleaned and repaired.
 The "flap" refers to incisions made to the gums that allow it to remain partially attached, while also permitting the dental surgeon to access areas at the base of the tooth and its roots.
-For more information see the mayo clinics page on periodontitis.

 Periodontal surgery may be required in severe cases or may be sought out for visual improvement.
 It is important to seek the advice of an experienced dental professional to see if any oral surgeries are right for you.